martinholecekmax/graphql-server-api/README.md

 db.createUser({"user" : "test","pwd": "password","roles" : [{"role" : "read","db" : "test"},{"role" : "readWrite","db" : "test"}],"mechanisms" : ["SCRAM-SHA-1","SCRAM-SHA-256"]})
 ```

-> **Note**
-> Use the same database name, username, and password in the `.env` file.
+**Note:** Use the same database name, username, and password in the `.env` file.
 Also, make sure to use strong passwords in production.

 ## Start the server